zhaolucas/portfolio-react-/README.md

 ## Installation

-Using React commands to start and build the app. npm start npm run build
+Using React commands to start and build the app, each time after a change is made.
+Use github page to deploy the app.

+npm start
+npm run build
+npm run deploy

 ## Usage